I Know You're Out There Somewhere

-"I Know You're Out There Somewhere" is a 1988 single by the English rock band the Moody Blues.
+"I Know You're Out There Somewhere" is a 1988 single by the English rock band The Moody Blues.
 It was written by guitarist Justin Hayward, and it is the sequel to the Moody Blues' 1986 single "Your Wildest Dreams", also written by Hayward.

-It is the band's final Top 40 single in the United States, peaking at #30 on the Billboard Hot 100.
+"I Know You're Out There Somewhere" was released on May 23, 1988 by Polydor Records.
+The B-side on all formats was "Miracle", with the CD single also including a live recording of "Rock & Roll Over You".
+It is the band's final Top 40 single in the United States, where it peaked at No. 30 on the Billboard Hot 100.

 Background

 Following its release as a single in May 1988, it was included as the opening track of the 1988 album Sur la Mer.
 The single has a label time of 4:15, excising the third of the four verses and the instrumental bridge in the middle of the song, while the LP has a label time of 6:38.

 According to Classic Rock History critic Brian Kachejian "The song was based on the story of a rock star longing for a past teenage love."
 The Moody Blues described the song as a sequel of sorts to their earlier single "Your Wildest Dreams," with the singer looking for his lost love, although according to Kachejian many fans considered it to have a deeper spiritual theme.

 Hayward stated that the decision to release "I Know You're Out There Somewhere" was inspired by the success of "Your Wildest Dreams", saying:

 The success of ‘Your Wildest Dreams,’ which really, I thought it was almost a throwaway song.
 [Producer] Tony Visconti was a big part of that [success with] his sound and his style.
 It was only when it came out that I realized that emotionally, it was a common experience for a lot of people.
 It occurred to me that I had other things at home that had that exact same feel and continued that sentiment.
 So I dove back into my home tapes and then I realized that "I Know You’re Out There Somewhere" was there too.

 Hayward acknowledged trying to make the song sound similar to "Your Wildest Dreams", saying:

 I did the keyboard and the guitar and the LinnDrum for "Wildest Dreams," which was finished first and for "I Know You're Out There Somewhere" I decided to use the same keyboard sound and bass sound that I'd got on a Yamaha DX7 and continue that theme.
 It's the identical tempo and everything.

-In the song the singer remembers an old girlfriend and recognizes that circumstances have changed.
+In the song, the singer remembers an old girlfriend and recognizes that circumstances have changed.
 Hayward said "I think it just was one of those things where everyone wants to know what happened to the first person they ever really loved.
 Best not to find out.
 Best to leave it as a nice memory."